G-Research/siembol/docs/siembol_ui/how-tos/how_to_deploy_configurations_in_siembol_ui.md

-# How to release configurations in siembol ui
+# How to release configurations in Siembol IO
 <img src="../screenshots/config_manager.png" alt="drawing"/>

 ## Editing Release
 To upgrade a config in release to the latest version in store click on the `Upgrade x to y` button in the `Release Actions` column.
-It is only visible when a config in release is not up to date with the store.
+It is only visible when a config in release is not up-to-date with the store.
 You can also click on `View Diff` to see the changes made.

 To remove a config from release simply click on the cross icon in the `Release Actions` column.